trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 * inconsistent behavior of Bluetooth features.

 > it's either about **performance** or **reliability**
->
-> In other devices you will/might encounter on top device specific protocol errors.
-Debugging these errors therefore involves several steps to identify and resolve the issue.

----

-Guide on what to look for and how to troubleshoot Bluetooth protocol errors:
+### Guide on what to look for and how to troubleshoot Bluetooth protocol errors:

 ### 1.Pairing Issues: